V-GEN-Lab/ViperSubmit/README.md

   <summary>README_FLU for Influenza:</summary>
   <br />

-This README provides an overview of the data columns and script requirements for the SG-FLU project.
+This README provides an overview of the data columns required to run the script.
+In the `Supplementary_files`, there is an example of how each column should be filled out for the script execution.
+Below is the description of each column:

 **Requirements for the CSV to Run the Influenza Script:**